Table of Contents

 This is your chance to visit the world’s largest archipelago state – Indonesia.
 Consisting of more than 17 thousand islands, this tropical paradise is home to stunning beaches, incredible wildlife, and spectacular natural landscapes.
 Indonesia is also known for its rich cultural history and ethnic diversity, its richness exemplified through traditional festivals and ancient temples found throughout the country.
 Unlock the key to Indonesia’s best sights as we take you on a journey to see volcanos, safaris, temples, and even pyramids.
 Whether you’re an adventure seeker or an avid photographer, we have a perfect weekend getaway from Jakarta for every type of traveler!

 Domestic travel has partially resumed in Indonesia with commercial domestic air travel partially in operation.
 Our specially selected list of seven unique weekend getaways from Jakarta are all accessible by car.
 As always, remember to observe social distancing guidelines when traveling.
-Check out our handy guide for COVID-19 restrictions in Indonesia when traveling.

 What are you waiting for?
 It’s time to embark on your dream weekend getaway just hours away from the city of Jakarta.